Honda Accord Hybrid Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Honda Accord Hybrid insurance rates for other coverage scenarios.
+The chart below shows estimated Honda Accord Hybrid insurance rates for additional coverage and risk scenarios.

 - The best discount rate is $724

-- Higher-risk drivers who are prone to accidents and violations could pay up to $2,758
+- Unlucky drivers who are prone to accidents and violations could pay around $2,758 or more

-- The cost for full coverage for a teen driver can cost as much as $4,770
+- Policy cost for full coverage for a teenage driver with full coverage can cost $4,770

-Auto insurance rates for a Honda Accord Hybrid can also vary considerably based on your driver profile, the model of your Accord Hybrid, and liability limits and deductibles.
+Auto insurance rates for a Honda Accord Hybrid also range considerably based on your risk profile, the trim level of your Accord Hybrid, and physical damage deductibles and liability limits.

-Older drivers with a good driving record and high deductibles could pay as little as $1,200 every 12 months on average for full coverage.
-Rates are much higher for teen drivers, where even good drivers will have to pay at least $4,700 a year.
+An older driver with a good driving record and high deductibles may only pay around $1,200 every 12 months on average, or $100 per month, for full coverage.
+Rates are much higher for teenagers, where even good drivers will have to pay in the ballpark of $4,700 a year.
 View Rates by Age

-Where you live also has a big influence on Honda Accord Hybrid insurance rates.
-A middle-age driver might find rates as low as $980 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $1,810 on average in Louisiana, New York, and Michigan.
+Your home state also has a big influence on Honda Accord Hybrid insurance rates.
+A middle-age driver might find rates as low as $840 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,810 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |